-Bringing in a drug and alcohol interventionist to help families with their loved ones suffering from addiction has become more popular in recent years.
+Bringing in a drug and alcohol interventionist to help families with their loved ones suffering from addiction has become popular in recent years.
 Drug and alcohol interventionists are trained professionals in the field of addiction and family systems.
-It is best to think of an interventionist as a mediator to a family needing answers with a loved one addicted to drugs, alcohol, or something else.
+An interventionist is a mediator to a family needing answers with a loved one addicted to drugs, alcohol, or something else.

 We deal primarily with alcohol and drug abuse.
 Addiction is complicated and requires a professional with experience to explain the process and guide you.
-Common misunderstandings include the belief that interventions do not work and that simply talking someone into treatment is enough to make enough substantial change for the family.
-An alcohol and drug interventionist can show how to get everyone to share in their own responsibilities, which greatly increases the long-term success of anyone who suffers from addiction.
-Getting addicts or alcoholics to accept treatment is not enough; the family must change also to increase the overall chance for continued sobriety.
+Common misunderstandings include the belief that interventions do not work.
+Talking to someone into treatment is enough to make a substantial change for the family.
+An alcohol and drug interventionist can show how to get everyone to share in their responsibilities.
+A technique proved to dramatically increase the long-term success of anyone who suffers from addiction.
+Getting addicts or alcoholics to accept treatment is not enough; the family must also change to improve the overall chance for continued sobriety.

-This means if you need an interventionist, Leonard and Kimberly will both work closely with you through, during and after the process.
-They will Conduct pre-intervention preparation.
+If you need an interventionist, Leonard and Kimberly will both work closely with you through, during and after the process.
+They will conduct pre-intervention preparation.
 Serve as moderators/coaches during the intervention.
 Help in transitioning individuals into rehab programs after successful interventions.
-As one addict is different from the next, they believe having the two of them present during the intervention, is a unique concept.
-This allows for the addict to make a connection, with one of them, right from the start.
+As one addict is different from the next, they believe having the two of them present during the intervention.
+A unique concept that allows an addict to make a connection, with one of them, right from the start.

-Interventionists are experts who have specifically trained to help families and friends plan and stage interventions to save a loved one.
-They help to relieve the anxiety and fear that you may face when planning one.
+Interventionists have been expertly trained to help families and friends plan and stage interventions to save a loved one.
+They help to relieve the anxiety and fear that you may face when preparing for one.
 They are also there to help encourage you every step of the way and let you know when you may be getting a little off track.